aistairc/DeepEventMine/README.md

 ```

 # 2. Training CG

 1. Download data and process

 - Download data
 - Process data to appropriate format
 - Tokenize texts and retrieve offsets
 - Data statistics
 - Download the processed event structures
+- The original BioNLP 2013 (for downloading CG data) seems unavailable recently.
+We found an alternative link
+  for [CG13 task](https://sites.google.com/site/bionlpst2013/tasks/cancer-genetics-cg-task).
+You may download the data
+  by yourself (we are not sure the data is the same as the original link, so please check by yourself).

 ```bash
 sh run/prepare-cg.sh
 ```

 2. Download models

 - Download SciBERT model from PyTorch AllenNLP

 ```bash
 sh run/download-bert.sh
 ```

 3. Generate configs

 - Configs for training CG task

 ```bash
 sh run/generate_configs.sh cg basic
 ```

 - Experiment name: basic, exp1, exp2, etc
 - Or running this debug mode (on a small data with several epochs)

 ```bash
 sh run/generate_configs-debug.sh cg debug
 ```

 4. Training

 - Pretrain layers (these need to be done before training the joint model)
 - Replace "basic" by "debug" to quickly try experiments on the small data (debug mode)

 ```bash
 sh run/train.sh experiments/cg/basic/configs/train-ner.yaml
 sh run/train.sh experiments/cg/basic/configs/train-rel.yaml